siddharth-pandey/siddharth-pandey.github.io/source/_posts/2015-01-06-introduction-to-inversion-of-control.markdown

  - Control over the interface between two systems or components: Interface Inversion
  - Control over the flow of an application: Flow Inversion
  - Control over dependency creating and binding: Dependency Creation or Binding Inversion.
-Dependency Injection is one of the way to invert control under this Dependency Creation type.
+Dependency Injection, Factory Pattern, Service Locator, etc are different types of Creation Inversion.